 Given the acceleration of the economic and political relations between Japan and Turkey, the negotiations of the EPA, the stability of the consumption in the Japanese market, the increase of consumption and wealth in the Turkish market and in the markets neighbouring Turkey, we must assume and expect more Japanese direct investment in Turkey.

-The second nuclear power project of Turkey which will be built in Sinop, has been awarded to a consortium between Mitsubishi Heavy Industries and Itochu Corporation and French GDF Suez, with a the total project value of around USD22 billion.
-The Izmit Bridge Project, which will be the world’s fourth longest suspension bridge, will be built by the consortium between IHI and Itochu.
+The second nuclear power project of Turkey to be built in Sinop, given to a consortium.
+It is between Mitsubishi Heavy Industries and Itochu Corporation and French GDF Suez.
+With a the total project value of around USD22 billion.
+The Izmit Bridge Project, which will be the world’s fourth longest suspension bridge.
+The consortium between IHI and Itochu will construct it.
 Turkey is in the midst of a construction boom and there are further major construction projects planned such as the bridge project in Canakkale.
 It wouldn’t be of any surprise if Japanese companies take a significant role.

 The EPA, negotiated between Japan and Turkey, aims to strengthen all three parts of the economic relationship.
-In that context, it will not be just a free trade agreement but a bilateral agreement lifting the barriers to the trade of goods and services and serving also to incentivize direct investment from one country to the other, with the aim of eventually making the companies from each country the preferred candidates for future major projects.
+In that context, it will not be just a free trade agreement but a bilateral agreement.
+It will lift the barriers to the trade of goods and services.
+To incentivize direct investment, with the aim of eventually making the companies preferred candidates for future major projects.